kalppi/Shape.js/README.md

     .expect(arrayOfReservationsShape.matchesRequest());

 ```
-### Example when an api can return 5 objects or an error
+### Example of modelling an api that can return 5 objects or an error
 ```js

 const successShape = Shape.object()